Telmate/terraform-provider-proxmox/docs/resources/lxc_guest.md

 #### Features Unprivileged Reference

 The `features.unprivileged` field is used to configure the unprivileged feature settings.
-It may ony be specified once. `features.unprivileged` is mutually exclusive with `features.privileged`.
+It may only be specified once. `features.unprivileged` is mutually exclusive with `features.privileged`.
 Top-level `unprivileged = true` is required to use this.

 | Argument             | Type   | Default Value | Description |
 |:---------------------|--------|---------------|:------------|